 Take the missed pill as soon as you remember, even if it means taking two in one day.
 Continue as normal.
 No backup contraception needed.

-24 hours or more late — weeks 2–3, one pill missed
+24 hours or more late, week 2 or 3, one pill missed

 Take it now and use backup contraception